 Just a short drive from the Twin Cities is the beautiful small town of Stillwater.
 Situated along the banks of the St. Croix River you will find many natural attractions and fun things to do in Stillwater.

-The high price of gas may make affording a family vacation more challenging these days, so we offer lots of budget-friendly vacation planning tips and ideas on these pages:
+We offer lots of budget-friendly family vacation planning tips and ideas on these pages:

 Each unique region of our state offers a vacation experience with a different landscape and ambiance.
 Explore vast wilderness, enjoy our lakes and beaches, visit the charming towns in the bluff region and prairieland, and taste the culture and entertainment of the cities.